 Species: Sequoia giganteum

-The Giant Sequoia is also known as the Sequoia, the Giant Redwood, the Sierra Redwood, the Wellingtonia, or simply Big Tree (a nickname used by John Muir).
-But the vast majority of people know this tree as the Giant Sequoia.
+The Giant Sequoia is also known as the Sequoia.
+It is sometimes referred to as the Giant Redwood, the Sierra Redwood, or the Wellingtonia but these other names get kind of confusing and the vast majority of people call it the Giant Sequoia or just Sequoia.

-The Giant Sequoia is the sole living species in the genus Sequoiadendron, and one of three species of coniferous trees known as redwoods.
+The Giant Sequoia is the sole living species in the genus Sequoiadendron, and it is one of three species of coniferous trees (trees with pine cones and needle like leaves) known as Redwoods.
 The natural distribution of Giant Sequoias is restricted to a limited area of the western Sierra Nevada Mountain range in California.
 It is a high elevation tree, giant sequoia groves are generally found at 1,400–2,000 meters (4,600–6,600 feet) in the northern part of their range.
 In the southern part of their habitat they are found at 1,700–2,150 meters (5,580–7,050 feet).
 The red areas in the image below show the only places in the entire world where Giant Sequoias naturally grow, and where there are big old growth groves of them.

-The Giant Sequoia is found in a climate characterized by dry summers and very snowy winters.
+The Giant Sequoia thrives in an alpine climate with dry summers and very snowy winters.
 It relies on the melting snowpack for water in drier months.
 Because of its size, the tree has been studied for its water pull.
-They can reach such extreme height by using a system called capillary action which involves the tree’s xylem (the water tubules).
+They can reach such extreme height by using a system called capillary action.
+This involves the tree’s xylem (xylem, or sapwood, comprises the youngest layers of wood and is full of water tubules).
 The tree also utilizes sub-pressure from evaporating water occurring at the leaves.

 Some Giant Sequoias have been planted around the world and in some places they do okay.
 There are Giant Sequoias growing in parts of western and southern Europe, the Pacific Northwest of North America, British Columbia, the southern and eastern United States, southeast Australia, New Zealand and central-southern Chile.
 Some of these trees are big, for example, there is famous grove in Scotland over 50 meters tall (165 feet).
 Again though, the only place these trees are found naturally is in the California Sierra Nevadas and it is the only area where the trees are utterly enormous.
 It is very important to only plant a tree where it will be happy and thrive.

-Giant sequoias are in many ways adapted to forest fires.
+Giant Sequoias are adapted to forest fires in numerous ways.
 Their bark is unusually fire resistant, and their cones will normally open immediately after a fire.
+This ensures that new baby Sequoias will have enough nutrients and sunlight to grow.
+This is a short fascinating video that explains this process:

-The largest Giant Sequoia (and largest tree on earth by volume) is General Sherman in the Sequoia National Park, located in the southern mountains of California’s Sierra Nevada Mountain Range.
-While there are Redwoods that are taller than any Giant Sequoia, and certain other species of trees with wider trunk diameters, the Giant Sequoia is the largest tree on earth by far when it comes to sheer volume (how much space it takes up).
-The General Sherman tree is about 1,487 cubic meters (52,500 cubic feet) in volume.
+The largest Giant Sequoia (and largest tree on earth by volume) is a tree named General Sherman in the Sequoia National Park.
+The park is located in the southern mountains of California’s Sierra Nevada Mountain Range.
+While there are Redwoods that are taller than any Giant Sequoia, and other species of trees with wider trunk diameters, the Giant Sequoia is the largest tree on earth by far when it comes to sheer volume (how much space it takes up).
+The General Sherman tree has about 1,487 cubic meters (52,500 cubic feet) in volume.

 The General Sherman tree is 2,300–2,700 years old.
 Giant Sequoias can live to to be more than 3,000 years old!

 The General Sherman tree grows in the Giant Forest, which contains five out of the ten largest trees in the world.
 The Giant Forest is located in Sequoia National Park.
 Sequoia National Park and Kings Canyon National Park are sister parks that share a border.
-Kings Canyon National Park has the famous General Grant Grove, home to the General Grant tree among other Giant Sequoias.
-These Giant Sequoia forests are part of 316 square miles (202,430 acres/819 square km/81,921 hectares) of old-growth forests shared by Sequoia and Kings Canyon National Parks.
+Kings Canyon National Park has the famous General Grant Grove, which is home to the General Grant tree among other famous Giant Sequoias.
+These Giant Sequoia forests are part of 819 square km (316 square miles) of old-growth forests shared by Sequoia and Kings Canyon National Parks.

-There is also a famous old growth grove called Mariposa Grove which is located at Yosemite National Park.
+There is also a famous old growth grove called Mariposa Grove which is located in Yosemite National Park.

-The Giant Sequoia has no taproot.
-They only root to 3.5-4 meters (12 to 14 feet) deep- even when they are big and old!
+Giant Sequoias only root to 3.5-4 meters (12 to 14 feet) deep- even when they are big and old!
+This is pretty incredible.
 A mature Giant Sequoia’s root system can occupy over 4040 square meters (1 acre of earth).
-This enormous mat of roots is needed in order to support a tree that weighs nearly 907,000 kg (2 million pounds) and is nearly 91 meters (300 feet) tall. (source)
+This enormous underground living field of roots is needed in order to support a tree that weighs nearly 907,000 kg (2 million pounds) and is nearly 91 meters (300 feet) tall. (source)

-Some joke about “treehuggers” but in all seriousness, Redwoods and Giant Sequoias are majestic beings, they have an advanced consciousness and a wonderful energy.
+Some joke about “treehuggers” but in all seriousness, Redwoods and Giant Sequoias are majestic beings, they have an evolved consciousness and a wonderful energy.
 If you put your arms around one of these giants and just close your eyes and say hello you’ll be amazed at the magnanimousness that emanates from them.
-Like all high consciousness sentient beings, they like to share good vibes.
-Watch that documentary “The Intelligence of Plants” – the science showing that trees have their own minds and brains is utterly fascinating.
+Like all high consciousness beings, they like to share good vibes.
+Watch that documentary “The Intelligence of Plants” – the science showing that trees have their own minds and functionally aware consciousness is utterly fascinating.

 The Dawn Redwood